siberas/sjet/README.md

 MJET is a fork of [sjet](https://github.com/siberas/sjet/), which was developed by siberas but is no longer actively maintained.
 MJET is maintained by the MOGWAI LABS team which also provided most of the original sjet codebase.

 MJET allows an easy exploitation of insecure configured JMX services.
 Additional background information can be found [here](https://www.optiv.com/blog/exploiting-jmx-rmi) and [here](https://www.owasp.org/images/c/c1/JMX_-_Java_Management_Extensions_-_Hans-Martin_Muench.pdf).

+## !!!
+Important: This project is no longer maintained
+This repository is **no longer activly maintained**.
+We recommend using [qtcs beanshooter](https://github.com/qtc-de/beanshooter) instead.

 ## Prerequisites